fdechaumont/LiveMouseTracker/README.md

 6. Commit the assignment only if confidence exceeds a configurable threshold

 Classifiers are **cached** per animal subset and evicted after 2 minutes to avoid re-training every frame.

-#### Diadic Black & White Mode

-For 2-animal experiments with contrasting coat colors and no RFID, the system compares mean infrared intensity of the two tracks — darker fur reflects less IR.

 ---